is-this-echo/Traffic-Sign-Recognition/README.md

 [Link to dataset](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)

 *How to use* :
--Download the dataset from Kaggle using the link given above.
+- Download the dataset from Kaggle using the link given above.
--Unzip the contents, you will get 3 folders and 3 csv files.
+- Unzip the contents, you will get 3 folders and 3 csv files.
--Create similar folder/file structure as in the github repository.
+- Create similar folder/file structure as in the github repository.
--Copy the contents of the 'train' folder from the unzipped version to your local machine.
+- Copy the contents of the 'train' folder from the unzipped version to your local machine.
--Similarly, copy the contents of the 'Test' folder to 'static/Test/' in your machine.
+- Similarly, copy the contents of the 'Test' folder to 'static/Test/' in your machine.
 (Check relative path in repo for reference screenshot).
--Finally, open Anaconda command propmpt or cmd/powershell if you are using standalone python and run ->
+- Finally, open Anaconda command propmpt or cmd/powershell if you are using standalone python and run ->
 ```
 python web-app.py
 ```
 Open any browser and  type -> `localhost:4000` in the url bar.
 The web app will start, to classify new 'sign images', move these images to '/static/Test/' directory in the project folder